 The Aylmer Lookout is at the first bend in Lake Minnewanka, thus giving hikers the ability to see the lake in two directions.
 From the outcrop 500 m above the surface of this winding Banff lake, not only can you look 8 km across Lake Minnewanka to the south-west to see as far as Tunnel Mountain, but you can see at least 10 km to the south-east as well.

 With Rocky Mountain peaks in all directions, you will need to work really hard to find a more scenic spot in Banff National Park than Aylmer Lookout.
-Hiking to Aylmer Lookout is one of the best things to do at Lake Minnewanka.
+Hiking to Aylmer Lookout is our #1 favorite Lake Minnewanka hike and one of the best things to do at Lake Minnewanka.

 Aylmer Lookout Hike – Quick Details